jaroslavmerta/flexbox-editor/README.md

 # little apologize
 I hope this list below will disappear very soon, becasue they are basic mistakes I did because I was too hungry to make things work as sooon as possible :-)
-- adds comments to functions that have no comments (character: lazy programmer)
+- add comments to functions that have no comments (character: lazy programmer)
-- removes functions that will no be used anymore
+- remove functions that will no be used anymore
-- adds basic desription of main parts of code
+- add basic desription of main parts of code
 - make better adresary tree like better names of files and sorting because when I started it was good and it made perfect sense, but things changed from then, but names not.

 # desription